Compagnie Générale Transatlantique: World War I (1914–1920)

-When World War I broke out in August 1914, company's activity was abruptly stopped.
-Instructions were given to ships stationed in ports to remain there until further notice.
+When World War I broke out in August 1914, company's activity was abruptly halted.
+Instructions were given to ships moored in ports to remain there until further notice.
 However, customer pressure was high, with many Americans keen to leave Europe.
 The company finally made the decision to allow, at its own risk, two crossings for this purpose, using SS Chicago and SS France.
 However, the cessation of activity remained fairly brief.
 The French government insisted that the postal service be maintained.
 After a massive wave of departures for the United States, the number of passengers dropped dramatically.
-France was put to rest while smaller ships such as SS Espagne (originally assigned to Central America route), SS Chicago, SS Rochambeau and older ships such as SS La Touraine replaced it on the New York route.
+France was taken off service, while smaller ships such as SS Espagne (originally assigned to Central America route), SS Chicago, SS Rochambeau and older ships such as SS La Touraine replaced it on the New York route.

 The greatest involvement of the company in the war, however, was in the area of military operations.
-Thirty-seven ships, or two-fifths of the fleet, were requisitioned.
+Thirty-seven ships (two-fifths of the fleet) were requisitioned.
 Following the example of the British and Germans, the company designated a number of its large liners to serve as auxiliary cruisers.
-This was the case for SS La Provence, SS La Savoie, SS La Lorraine and SS La Touraine, which were requisitioned at the start of the conflict to ensure the blockade of Germany.
+This was the case for SS La Provence, SS La Savoie, SS La Lorraine and SS La Touraine, which were requisitioned at the start of the war to ensure the blockade of Germany.
 The last two were however quickly returned to postal service.

 As the conflict spread to the Middle East, the fleet's presence in the Mediterranean became necessary.
 Several ships such as SS Charles-Roux and SS France were transformed into hospital ships in order to collect the wounded.
 The latter was also used to bring troops from the United States.
-Finally, the liners and freighters, which continued their commercial service, brought back to Europe many goods necessary for the war effort.
+Finally, the liners and freighters that continued their commercial service brought back to Europe many goods necessary for the war effort.

 The war resulted in a large number of losses for the company.
 Submarine warfare, in particular, took a heavy toll.
 Thirty ships were lost in the conflict.
-The company struggled to replace them with hastily bought freighters to continue supporting the war effort.
+The company struggled to replace them with hastily purchased freighters to continue supporting the war effort.
 The surviving ships were, for their part, in poor condition.
 The biggest loss was that of SS La Provence, the second largest ship of the company, which sank in 1916 with more than 1000 victims.

 As soon as the war ended, a vast and costly reconstruction program had to be launched.
-A new era dawned for the company, a feeling reinforced by the death, in 1918, of Jules Charles-Roux.
+A new era dawned for the company, a feeling reinforced by the death of Jules Charles-Roux in 1918.
 After a two-year interlude provided by Gaston de Pellerin de Latouche, who himself died in 1920, the presidency was taken over by John Dal Piaz, who had already enjoyed a brilliant career within the company under Eugène Péreire.